 In the event of an emergency we may disclose personal information to health and medical professionals and emergency services where the health, safety or security of a person is at risk.

 How we protect your personal information

 We have put in place appropriate technical and organisational security measures to prevent your personal information from being accidentally lost, altered, used, disclosed or accessed in an unauthorised way.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to access this only and who are subject to a duty of confidentiality.
-In the case of third party data processors, they will only process your personal information on our instructions and have their own legal obligations under data protection law to protect your personal information and keep it secure.
+In the case of third party data processors, they will only process your personal information on our instructions and have their own legal obligations under UK data protection law law to protect your personal information and keep it secure.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 To deliver services to you, it is sometimes necessary for us to share your personal information outside the European Economic Area (EEA), eg: